Motor racing-Formula One Hungarian Grand Prix starting grid

-July 23 (Gracenote) - Starting grid from the Formula One Hungarian Grand Prix at Hungaroring on Sunday 1.
+July 24 (Gracenote) - Starting grid from the Formula One Hungarian Grand Prix at Hungaroring on Sunday 1.
 Nico Rosberg (Germany) Mercedes 2.
 Lewis Hamilton (Britain) Mercedes 3.
 Daniel Ricciardo (Australia) Red Bull - TAG Heuer 4.
 Max Verstappen (Netherlands) Red Bull - TAG Heuer 5.
 Sebastian Vettel (Germany) Ferrari 6.
 Carlos Sainz Jr (Spain) Toro Rosso - Ferrari 7.
 Fernando Alonso (Spain) McLaren 8.
 Jenson Button (Britain) McLaren 9.
 Nico Huelkenberg (Germany) Force India - Mercedes 10.
 Valtteri Bottas (Finland) Williams-Mercedes 11.
 Romain Grosjean (France) Haas - Ferrari 12.
 Daniil Kvyat (Russia) Toro Rosso - Ferrari 13.
 Sergio Perez (Mexico) Force India - Mercedes 14.
 Kimi Raikkonen (Finland) Ferrari 15.
 Esteban Gutierrez (Mexico) Haas - Ferrari 16.
 Felipe Nasr (Brazil) Sauber - Ferrari 17.
 Jolyon Palmer (Britain) Renault 18.
 Felipe Massa (Brazil) Williams-Mercedes 19.
 Kevin Magnussen (Denmark) Renault 20.
-Marcus Ericsson (Sweden) Sauber - Ferrari 21.
-Pascal Wehrlein (Germany) Manor - Mercedes 22.
-Rio Haryanto (Indonesia) Manor - Mercedes
+Pascal Wehrlein (Germany) Manor - Mercedes 21.
+Rio Haryanto (Indonesia) Manor - Mercedes 22.
+Marcus Ericsson (Sweden) Sauber - Ferrari

 * Says new owners will put money back into the sport (Adds detail)